conlank/Salad_Fork/docs/z_motion.md

 3. Join extrusion A to extrusion F using a M3x8 BHCS (refer to extrusion map to see how they join)
 4. Preload 3 nuts into the top of extrusion A
 5. Preload 6 nuts into the top of extrusion F
-6. Preload 2 nuts into the side (left or right) of extrusion A
+6. (For the optional endstop) Preload 2 nuts into the side of extrusion A on the right side (as viewed from the front)
+7. (For optional wago mounts) Preload 2 nuts into the side of extrusion A on any side you want to mount wagos from

 ![](images/left_z_bed_ge5c.png)